 The Highland Inn is in the upmarket neighborhood of Poncey-Highland, a 10-minute drive from downtown Atlanta and close to shops and restaurants.
 Guests can reach Hartsfield-Jackson Atlanta International Airport in 20 minutes by car, and walk 10 minutes to the Jimmy Carter Library and Museum.

-Located in Downtown Atlanta, this hotel is within 1 mi (2 km) of New American Shakespeare Tavern, Centennial Olympic Park, and World of Coca Cola.
-Georgia Aquarium and Georgia State University are also within 1 mi (2 km).
+Located in Downtown Atlanta, this hotel is within a 15-minute walk of Atlanta Civic Center, Fox Theatre, and AmericasMart.
+World of Coca Cola and Georgia Aquarium are also within 1 mi (2 km).
 Civic Center Station is 8 minutes by foot and North Avenue Station is 11 minutes.

 Located in the central business district, this luxury hotel is within 5 blocks of the Georgia Aquarium, the World of Coca-Cola, the College Football Hall of Fame, and just minutes from the Mercedes-Benz Stadium and Philips Arena.